 - Genetics.
 Hormone levels, muscle length, and bone structure all play a huge role in the amount of muscle you'll be able to build over a month, a year or an entire lifetime.
 You can't do much about the genes you were born with, but you can certainly still build muscle.
 For some people, the process just might be a little slower and harder than it is for others.
 You can learn a lot about your muscle-building potential with Casey Butt's book Your Muscular Potential: How to Predict Your Maximum Muscular Bodyweight and Measurements.

 - Age.
 Alas, teenagers with raging hormones are also filled with an extra boost of metabolism that diminishes as they age.
-If you're no longer a 16-year-old kid, you've probably noticed the belt notches have gotten a little bigger and last night's ice cream tends to stick around a little longer.
+If you're no longer a 16-year-old kid, you've probably noticed the belt notches have gotten a little bigger, and last night's ice cream tends to stick around a little longer.
 Muscle mass, like metabolism, is more potent when we're younger.
 As we age, it becomes harder to up the ante on these elements.
-A 50-year-old can absolutely still build muscle mass, but it might take him longer than a 21-year-old counterpart.
+A 50-year-old can still build muscle mass, but it might take him longer than a 21-year-old counterpart.

-It all comes down to this question really.
+It all comes down to this question.
 How much muscle can you gain in a month?
-Given that there are a lot of factors, such as genetics, age, and diet, there is no one-size-fits-all answer to this question.
-Generally speaking, however, the average man can expect to build between 0.25 and 0.5 pounds of muscle per week (or about one to two pounds per month), according to A Workout Routine.
+Given that there are many factors, such as genetics, age, and diet, there is no one-size-fits-all answer to this question.
+Generally speaking, the average man can expect to build between 0.25 and 0.5 pounds of muscle per week (or about one to two pounds per month), according to A Workout Routine.
 But here's the thing, the average natural man will be able to gain about 40 to 50 pounds of muscle in his entire life, according to the website.
 So, remember when we said big things happen in the beginning?
-That's important to remember because as you get your body into shape, the amount of muscle you can build (at least naturally), will arrive at a slower pace.
+That's important to remember because as you get your body into shape, the amount of muscle you can build (at least naturally) will arrive at a slower pace.